Dirty Keto vs. Clean Keto: Everything You Need to Know

 - Mayonnaise made with vegetable oils

-- Cheese crisps and other ultra-processed snacks
+- Cheese crisps

 When you pick up a packaged food, it’s easy to scan the nutrition label and see if it works for your macros.
 But even though something is lower-carb and sugar-free, a dirty keto diet based around ultra-processed foods like chips, meat jerky and soda can hold you back from the overall health benefits of a keto diet that’s higher in whole foods.

-With that said, it’s too black-and-white to classify dirty keto as a “junk food” dieting that happens to be keto-friendly.
+With that said, it’s too black-and-white to classify dirty keto foods as “junk food” dieting that happens to be keto-friendly.
 For some people, simply restricting carbohydrates can help them feel better by helping to reverse insulin resistance and stabilize blood sugar—even if every single meal isn’t “clean.”

 If you’re used to eating whatever you want, jumping into a “cleaner” style of eating is a big change.
 Saying “hold the bun” is a starting point.
 As a short-term fix, dirty keto (or, said another way: eating foods that meet your keto macros) is a way to dip your toe in the keto diet and transition into a new style of eating—or stay in ketosis when you’re out or too busy to cook.

-How to boost your results on a keto diet
+How to boost your results

 There’s a reason we recommend avoiding inflammatory foods and additives: They can derail your health goals over time.
 If you really, really want that bunless fast-food burger, only make it an occasional indulgence—not your entire diet.
 Check out our keto food list for more details, including examples of healthy fats and proteins.